Feeding a tiger at the Safari Zoological Park - Caney, Kansas

 The Safari Zoological Park is one mile east of Caney on 1425 Road.
 Follow the signs from Highway 75.

-The prices quoted above for the Safari Zoo were in effect in October, 2011 for 1 hour tours.
-Longer visits to the zoological park were available for an additional charge.
-The zoo is also offering "creationist science" tours or full day Creation Camp for $135/person (10 person minimum) or two day Creation Camp for $250/person.
+The prices quoted above for the Safari Zoo were in effect in 2019 for 2 hour tours.
+Longer visits to the zoological park and private tours are available for an additional charge.